shaundon/lametric-spotify/README.md

 ## About

-Back end for a [LaMetric Time](https://lametric.com/) to poll and get now playing info for your Spotify account.
+Back end for a [LaMetric Time](https://lametric.com/) app to poll and get now playing info for your Spotify account.

 ## Rationale and use case